 Before the quiz show scandal of the late 1950s, The $64,000 Question was a high-stakes, nail-biting, ratings-topping game show phenomenon.

-Sponsored by the Revlon lipstick company it was the first of TV’s big money prime time game shows, and some of its biggest and most illustrious winners included a housewife, an eleven year-old whiz kid, a jockey, a shoemaker, a cop, an actress, and a shrink named Dr. Joyce Brothers (pictured below right) who would go on to dole out good, sound advice to the masses.
+Sponsored by the Revlon lipstick company it was the first of TV’s big-money prime time game shows, and some of its biggest and most illustrious winners included a housewife, an eleven-year-old whiz kid, a jockey, a shoemaker, a cop, an actress, and a shrink named Dr Joyce Brothers (pictured below right) who would go on to dole out good, sound advice to the masses.

 The show – broadcast from CBS Studio 52 in New York City – was really a hyped-up, bright-lights version of radio’s The $64 Question.
-Contestants professed an expertise in particular categories (Dr. Joyce’s was boxing, by the way), and each time they answered questions in their chosen fields correctly, their money doubled.
+Contestants professed expertise in particular categories (Dr Joyce’s was boxing, by the way), and each time they answered questions in their chosen fields correctly, their money doubled.

 The more questions they answered, the more money they could potentially win, but the questions got tougher at each level – though players who made it all the way to the $64,000 question could bring an expert along with them for help.